espiNovah/Nitro-SEO-Schema-Builder/README.md

 # Webpage Schema Builder Chrome Extension

-A beautiful Chrome extension that generates JSON-LD schema markup for multiple webpages using Google's Gemini AI.
-Features a modern glassmorphism design and batch processing capabilities.
+This Chrome extension automates the creation of SEO-optimized JSON-LD schema markup for your websites.
+Powered by Google's Gemini AI, it analyzes your web pages to extract relevant content and generates accurate structured data.
+It supports batch processing, allowing you to upload a CSV of URLs and generate schemas for multiple pages at once, all within a modern, user-friendly interface.

 ## Features

-- ✨ **Glassmorphism UI** - Modern, clean design with frosted glass effects
+- **Glassmorphism UI** - Modern, clean design with frosted glass effects
-- 🤖 **AI-Powered** - Uses Google's Gemini Flash models to generate SEO-optimized schemas
+- **AI-Powered** - Uses Google's Gemini Flash models to generate SEO-optimized schemas
-- 📊 **Batch Processing** - Process up to 20 URLs from a CSV file
+- **Batch Processing** - Process up to 20 URLs from a CSV file
-- 📄 **Multiple Formats** - Download individual or all schemas as TXT or JSON
+- **Multiple Formats** - Download individual or all schemas as TXT or JSON
-- 🔍 **Smart Extraction** - Automatically extracts page content, FAQs, and metadata
+- **Smart Extraction** - Automatically extracts page content, FAQs, and metadata
-- 🎯 **Keyword Support** - Include seed keywords for better schema generation
+- **Keyword Support** - Include seed keywords for better schema generation
-- 📋 **One-Click Copy** - Copy schema to clipboard instantly
+- **One-Click Copy** - Copy schema to clipboard instantly
-- 📈 **Progress Tracking** - Real-time progress bar and status updates
+- **Progress Tracking** - Real-time progress bar and status updates

 ## Installation

-1. **Download the Source Code**
+1. **How to Download the extension**
-   - **Option A (Git Users):** Clone the repository
-     ```bash
-     git clone <repository-url>
-     cd WebPageSchema
-     ```
-   - **Option B (Non-Git Users):**
    - Click the green **"Code"** button at the top of the GitHub page.
    - Select **"Download ZIP"**.
    - Extract the ZIP file to a folder on your computer.

 2. **Get a Google AI Studio API Key**
    - Visit [https://aistudio.google.com/app/api-keys](https://aistudio.google.com/app/api-keys)